zardus/web90/README.md

 [Github](https://github.com/zardus/web90)
 [Deployment](https://yancomm.net/web90)

+⚠️ **Warning**: This entire project was 100% vibecoded.
+Proceed with appropriate expectations.

 A drop-in JavaScript library that adds nostalgic 90s/2000s web aesthetics to any website.
 Relive the glory days of GeoCities, AngelFire, and the early web with animated GIFs, visitor counters, mouse trails, WordArt, and more.